trxmzz/Trxmzz/README.md

 ## Hi there 👋I’m trx, a developer focused on low-level systems, reverse engineering, and tooling.
-I enjoy tearing things apart to understand how they work, then rebuilding them cleaner and faster.
+I like breaking things down to understand how they work, then rebuilding them in a cleaner and more efficient way.

 I spend most of my time around: